 Here is a quick recap of every category analyzed in this article and its winner:

 - Ease of Use – Tie

 - Control and Ownership – WordPress

 - Customer Support – WordPress

-To sum it all up, Blogger offers a simple solution for beginners who want to create a personal blog, while WordPress is best suited for blog owners looking for maximum flexibility, scalability, and ownership.
+To summarize, Blogger is a simple blogging platform for beginners who want to create a small blog.
+On the other hand, WordPress is best suited for blog owners looking for maximum flexibility, scalability, and ownership.

 We hope this article has helped you decide on the best platform for your needs.
 If you have any further questions, let us know in the comments section below.